What exactly is ‘neurodiversity’ and why do I need to know anything about it?

 Employers are obliged to put in place “reasonable adjustments” for employees with disabilities under the Equalities Act 2010

-But have I got anyone in my workplace with dyslexia?
-They can all read and write and spell!
+But have I got anyone in my workplace who is neurodiverse?

-People with dyslexia and other neuro-different conditions,have been finding ways around their condition since their school days.
+People with neurodiverse conditions have been finding ways around their condition since their school days.
 They have “coped” with it, but they have probably been working at 120% to get to where their colleagues get to every day.
 This additional pressure often manifests itself in depression, anxiety, and low self-esteem.

-The more common difficulties associated with neuro-different conditions in the workplace can include:-
+The more common difficulties associated with neurodiverse conditions in the workplace can include:-

 - Time management